googleapis/google-cloud-dotnet/docs/devsite-help/api-layers.md

 [BigQuery](https://cloud.google.com/bigquery) APIs, whereas other libraries target gRPC-based APIs.
 Where gRPC access to an API is available, our client libraries use it.

+See the [library types documentation](library-types.md) for more details.

 ## Layers of gRPC-based libraries

 All gRPC-based libraries contain generated code, and some also contain hand-written code.
 The